Low-carbon windfarm

 Copper

-Copper also promises to play an essential role in the transition to the low-carbon economy.
-Just one 1MW wind turbine, for example, uses three tonnes of copper.
-And electric vehicles have a copper intensity 3-4 times higher than traditional vehicles.
+Copper is essential to creating a sustainable, low-carbon world.
+Just one 1MW wind turbine, for example, uses 3 tonnes of copper.
+And electric vehicles use 4 times more copper than traditional vehicles.
 As a result, global demand for copper is set to grow 1.5%-2.5% per year, driven by electrification and increasing requirements for renewable energy.
+With mines in the United States at Kennecott, the Resolution Copper project, and Oyu Tolgoi in Mongolia, Rio Tinto can lead the way.

 • wave

 Copper is the best non-precious conductor of heat and electricity on the planet.
-So it is found in everything from the electrical wiring in your house to renewable power sources like wind turbines.
-And because it can help things work more efficiently, it is going to play an important part in a more sustainable future.
+So it’s found in everything from the electrical wiring in your house to renewable power sources like wind turbines.
+And because it can help things work more efficiently, it’s going to play an important part in a more sustainable future.

 Our very first mine was a copper mine on the banks of the Rio Tinto river, in Andalusia, Spain – bought in 1873 by a British-European investor group led by Scottish entrepreneur Hugh Matheson.